-Nicki Litherland Baker is a fourth-year Ph.D. student in the rhetoric and composition program and a graduate assistant director of the Writing Program.
+Nicki Litherland Baker is a Ph.D. candidate in the rhetoric and composition program and a graduate assistant director of the Writing Program.
 She has published articles in Assessing Writing and Proceedings from SIGDOC and is currently writing her dissertation on rhetoric in regional place branding.
 Nicki's B.S. in secondary education and M.A.T. of English are from Indiana University–Purdue University Fort Wayne (IPFW).
-She has taught middle school language arts, rhetoric and writing (FYC first course), conducting research (FYC second course), professional writing, and a teaching practicum (TA).
-She has published articles in Assessing Writing and Proceedings from SIGDOC and is currently working on projects about online writing instruction, assessing writing across the curriculum, and teacher resistance.
+She has taught middle school language arts, rhetoric and writing (FYC first course), conducting research (FYC second course), professional writing, and a teaching practicum (co-taught as a TA).

 Nicki Litherland Baker's website

 Elisabeth H. Buck is in her third year of the PhD program in Rhetoric and Composition, and is also one of the graduate assistant directors of the Writing Program.
 She holds a BA in English Literature from Loyola Marymount University and a MA in Literature (emphasis in Shakespeare and Renaissance Drama) from the University of Nevada, Reno.
-Her chapter on the rhetorical significance of food writing in Disney/Pixar's Ratatouille will appear in the forthcoming collection Food on Film: Bringing Something New to the Table.
+Her chapter on the rhetorical significance of food writing in Disney/Pixar's Ratatouille appears in the collection Food on Film: Bringing Something New to the Table (Rowman & Littlefield, 2014).
 She is also involved with pending projects pertaining to social media pedagogy (especially within the first-year composition classroom), writing program/writing center administration, and assessing online writing courses.
 She teaches first-year composition courses and is currently assisting with ENG 605, the teaching in English studies graduate course.